GlacioHack/geoutils/benchmarks/README.md

 Mainly, it contains tools for running:
-- Repeatable performance measurements (=benchmarking) that monitor and improve performance using [ASV](https://github.com/airspeed-velocity/asv), both to facilitate the check of a given functionality locally when developping, and to run a full benchmarking suite (~1h) that publishes detailed performance results to a GitHub page (updates for every PR merged into main),
+- Repeatable performance measurements (=benchmarking) that monitor and improve performance using [ASV](https://github.com/airspeed-velocity/asv), both to facilitate the check of a given functionality locally when developping, and to run a full benchmarking suite (~1h) that publishes detailed performance results to a GitHub page (for every PR merged into main),
 - Large data tests for Pytest (pass or fail), which are less exhaustive but run faster (~10min) to quickly catch large regressions (runs every commit to a PR).

 ## Organization

-- `workflows/` defines deterministic inputs (e.g. raster/point-cloud data), operations (e.g. ``reproject()``, ``grid()``),
+- `comparisons/` contains GDAL commands, PDAL pipelines, and more, to perform comparisons of external operations equivalent to those in GeoUtils,
+- `workflows/config.py` defines the configuration of input sizes and worker parameters shared by all benchmarks,
+- `workflows/io.py` defines low-level input opening, output writing and fixtures shared by most operations,
-  methods (e.g. ``resampling="linear"``), calculation engines (e.g., SciPy, Numba), chunk strategies (e.g., "dense" or
-  "sparse" for grouped stats), and execution modes (eager, Dask, multiprocessing), to setup all possible computations that can be run by a given suite (ASV benchmark + large data tests),
+- `workflows/operations/` contains individual files defining GeoUtils benchmarked **operations** (e.g. ``reproject()``, ``grid()``); its **cases**, which are combinations of methods (e.g. ``resampling="linear"``), calculation engines (e.g., SciPy, Numba), chunk strategies (e.g., "dense" or "sparse" for grouped stats), execution modes (in-memory, Dask, multiprocessing), and input data ranges (e.g., raster or point size); and finally defines **comparisons**, which selects chosen benchmark cases for generating comparison plots, including comparisons with external implementations (GDAL, PDAL, etc),
-- `asv_suite/operations.py` sets up ASV to measure individual operations at one fixed configuration,
-- `asv_suite/parameter_sweeps.py` sets up ASV to measure operations across one-dimensional parameter ranges (e.g., raster input size, or method type),
+- `workflows/operations/__init__.py` automatically collects the operations, benchmarks and comparisons defined in the ``operations/`` directory,
+- `workflows/core.py` contains the `Operation`, `Case`, `Benchmark` and `Comparison` objects that facilitate the definitions of benchmarks,
+- `workflows/runner.py` contains the logic about worker execution (in-memory vs Dask vs multiprocessing) and links to GeoUtils profiling,
+- `asv_suite/benchmarks.py` defines a small class to register required ASV methods on all benchmarks,
-- `asv_suite/render_results.py` renders the raw measurements into comparisons and graphics used by the GitHub pages and documentation,
+- `asv_suite/render_results.py` renders the raw measurements into HTML/graphics used by the GitHub pages and documentation,
-- `gdal_comparison/` contains GDAL CLI equivalent operations for performance comparison,
-- `pdal_comparison/` contains PDAL pipelines equivalent operations for performance comparison,
-- `test_large_data.py` is a Pytest module to verify that every supported Dask/Multiprocessingoperation computes correctly without loading the complete raster into memory.
+- `test_large_data.py` is a Pytest module to verify that every supported Dask/Multiprocessing operation computes correctly without loading the complete raster into memory.

+## Adding a benchmark

+Benchmarks are defined in `workflows/operations/`, with one file per functionality (e.g., ``reprojection.py`` or ``filters.py``).
+Each file describes which GeoUtils function to call (e.g., ``reproject()``), which cases to compare (e.g., Dask/Multiproc, varying raster input size) and finally if/how to compare to other implementations (e.g., GDAL/PDAL).

+The benchmarks rely on four objects:

+- An `Operation` stores the functions that prepare and run the **operation**.
+- A `Case` stores one fixed implementation **case** (method, engine, execution mode, etc) of its operation.
+Each case becomes one ASV benchmark.
+- A `Benchmark` combines one **operation with all its possible cases**.
+It can also define one varied input parameter and its values; without that parameter, it is a fixed benchmark.
+- A `Comparison`, returned by `comparison()`, selects the case series shown together in one report plot and the `Case` attribute used to label them.

+To add a new benchmark, follow these steps (the code in `operations/filters.py` is an easy example that illustrates them):

+1. Choose the file in `workflows/operations/` to add your new benchmark of a functionality, or create a new one.
+2. Write the preparation and execution functions for your operation then register them with `Operation(...)`.
+3. Define the cases to run with `Case(...)`, or use `execution_cases()` or `strategy_cases()` to generate common sets.
+4. **With a varying input range**, such as raster size or point count, define the values to test and a function that builds the settings for each value.
+Use `parameter_config(...)` to combine the range, operation and cases, then add the returned `Benchmark` to `BENCHMARKS`.
+5. **Without a varying input range**, pass the fixed cases to `Operation(..., large_data_cases=...)`.
+Discovery creates one fixed `Benchmark` for the operation automatically, so it does not need an entry in `BENCHMARKS`.
+6. Add `Comparison` objects to `COMPARISONS` for the report plots you want.
+Use `comparison(..., by=...)` to select cases and their attribute that will be plotted in the Benchmark webpage.
+7. To include an external implementation, define it under `comparisons/`, create its case with `reference_case(...)`, and include that case in both the benchmark and the relevant comparison.

+Automatic discovery reads `OPERATIONS`, `BENCHMARKS` and `COMPARISONS` from each operation module. `CASES` is only a local naming convention: cases are discovered through `BENCHMARKS`, or through `Operation.large_data_cases` when a fixed benchmark is created automatically. `BENCHMARKS` and `COMPARISONS` may be omitted when the module has none.

+## Performance benchmarks with ASV

+### Local outputs

 When running ASV, local outputs are generated under the gitignored `results/` directory: